Six former UBS forex staff banned by Swiss watchdog

 The traders repeatedly attempted to manipulate foreign exchange benchmarks, it said, while managers failed to adequately control and monitor chatroom conversations.

-“Those responsible for the management of foreign exchange trading tolerated, and at times encouraged, behaviour which was improper and against the interests of clients,” FINMA said.
+“Those responsible for the management of foreign exchange trading tolerated, and at times encouraged, behavior which was improper and against the interests of clients,” FINMA said.

 UBS declined to comment.